testvon/alecsatin.github.io/_posts/2015-06-24-richard-teel-nyc-transit-authority-bus-hero.md

 Many years have passed since Richard Teel was profiled on *The 51st State*, a long-forgotten local interest program about New York City.
 Here's the story of a real-life, everyday hero.
 May he be an inspiration to you, too.

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/honor/richard-teel-nyc-transit-authority-bus-hero/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/honor/richard-teel-nyc-transit-authority-bus-hero/){: .btn .btn--warning} to watch the video.
 {: .notice}

 # *The 51st State*